AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/11_Exceptions/CutEvals/Or/If/IndexCheck/tc.rst

-**"if A or else B", where both conditions involve an index check that may fail at run-time**

-Check SC for "if A or else B" where both conditions involve an index check that may fail at run-time.
+**Exercise SC on "if A or else B" where both conditions involve an index check that may fail at run-time**